Saints of Carmel

 July 13th

 Juanita Fernandez Solar was born in Santiago, Chile, on July 13, 1900.
 From her adolescence she was devoted to Christ.
 She entered the monastery of the Discalced Carmelite nuns at Los Andes on May 7, 1919, where she was given the name of Teresa of Jesus.
 She died on April 12 of the following year after having made her religious profession.
 She was beatified by John Paul II on April 3, 1987, at Santiago, Chile, and proposed as a model for young people.
-She is the first Chilean and the first member of the Teresian Carmel in Latin America to be beatified.
+She is the first Chilean and the first member of the Teresian Carmel in Latin America to be canonized.

 Related Posts with Thumbnails